Rysth/REACT-Metrics-App/README.md

 I would like to thank the Microverse Team for reviewing my code and making me a better professional.

+Thank you so much to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design provided.
+Based on the [CC License](https://creativecommons.org/licenses/by-nc/4.0/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>